tarantuli/enchanters-manual/terminology.md

 ## Reinforcement tokens

 1. Reinforcement tokens have a ![img.png](icons/health.png) icon on one side and a ![img.png](icons/strength.png) icon on the other side.
 1. Each token on a monster, dragon or Overlord card increases the stat that’s face up (either health or strength) by one.

 ## Overlord event cards

 1. These are placed behind the AI Deck separator in the box.
-1. Overlord event cards are used in co-op mode; they represent the actions the Overlord takes during his turn.
+1. Overlord event cards are used in co-op mode; they represent the actions the Overlord takes during their turn.
 1. There are twenty-six basic Overlord event cards.
 1. There are six Overlord specific Overlord event cards for each co-op specific Overlord.

 ## Magical artifact

-1. The combination of a player’s item stack and enchantment stack is called his magical artifact.
+1. The combination of a player’s item stack and enchantment stack is called their magical artifact.

 ## Creature